-The areas designated Rural Settlement on the Future Land Use Map, filled in with diagonal hashing, are intended to accommodate residential land uses in a manner compatible with preserving surrounding open space and the existing rural atmosphere.
+The areas designated Rural Settlement on the Future Land Use Map, overlayed with diagonal hashing, constitute the Rural Residential Pattern Area and are intended to accommodate residential land uses in a manner compatible with preserving surrounding open space and the existing rural atmosphere.

 The AG zoning designation currently employed in this area allows development of single-family houses to take place at a density of 1 dwelling unit (du) per acre.
-If developed in this fashion, under a conventional large-lot subdivision pattern, the rural character so highly desired by the community would inevitably diminish.
+If developed in this fashion, under a conventional large-lot subdivision pattern, the rural character so highly desired by the community would inevitably diminish (see illustration at top of facing page).